ChannelFinder/pvinfo/README.md

 # PV Info

+Still WIP to get the configuration ready and have the web app look correctly for each type of config.

 Web interface for using EPICS Channel Finder database.
 Integrates with PV Web Socket (PVWS), Archiver Appliance web viewing, and OLOG.

 ## Required Packages